ryoikitenkaai/LPU-Wi-Fi/README.md

-# LPU Wi-Fi Auto Login
+# LPU Wi-Fi Auto Login Script

 A simple tool that lets you log in to **internet.lpu.com** instantly with one click.